 Conservation of mass and energy

-The net flow rate of moist air in the volume of a pipe is equal to:
+The net consumption of moist air in the volume of the pipe is equal to:

 ,